-- Hair must be neat and clean. - Hair must not fall into one's face.
+- Hair must be neat and clean.

+- Hair must not fall into one's face.

+- Secure hair when working around machines or equipment in which hair could become entangled or in situations where it could obscure vision.

 b) Hair Styles

 - Hair must be styled in a conservative business-professional manner. - Hair must not cover the brow line. - Hair color must be natural looking; natural color high/low lights are permitted. - Hair nets must be used when required by FDA regulations. - Long eyebrows must be trimmed. - Noticeable nostril and ear hair must be trimmed. - Barber/Salon hair designs, pictures, logo's, etc. that are embedded in the scalp are not allowed. - Hair adornments/accessories should be conservative and kept to a minimum.